Thibauth/pgn/pgn.md

 Comment text may appear in PGN data.
 There are two kinds of comments.
-The first kind is the "rest of line" comment; this comment type starts with a semicolon character and continues to the end of the line.
-The second kind starts with a left brace character and continues to the next right brace character.
+The first kind is the "rest of line" comment; this comment type starts with a semicolon character `;` and continues to the end of the line.
+The second kind starts with a left brace character `{` and continues to the next right brace character `}`.
 Comments cannot appear inside any token.

 Brace comments do not nest; a left brace character appearing in a brace comment loses its special meaning and is ignored.
 A semicolon appearing inside of a